yi-ding-cs/TSception/README.md

 You can also download the saved model at [website](https://drive.google.com/file/d/1HRr0IuWlvuJgPc6jVvo-QxMxKuugsGTw/view?usp=sharing) to reproduce the results in the paper.
 After extracting the downloaded "save.zip", please place it at the same location of the scripts (./code/), run the code by:

 > $ python3 main-DEAP.py --data-path './data_preprocessed_python/' --label-type 'A' --reproduce True

+# Apply TSception on other dataset
+If you are interested to apply TSception on other datasets, you can use generate_TS_channel_order() in utils.py to generate the suitable channel order for TSception, and reorder your data on channel dimension before pass the data to TSception as what we did in reorder_channel() in paraper_data_DEAP.py

 # Acknowledgment
 The author would like to thank Su Zhang, Quihao Zeng and Tushar Chouhan for checking the code